 In June 2019, the Company filed a Registration Statement on Form S-3 (the "Shelf Registration Statement"), covering the offering of up to \$250.0 million of common stock, preferred stock, debt securities, warrants, and units.
-The Shelf Registration Statement included a prospectus covering the offering, issuance and sale of up to \$75.0 million of the Company's common stock from time to time through an "at-the-market" offering under the Securities Act of 1933, as amended (the "Initial ATM Offering Program").
+In June 2019, the Company also entered into a sales agreement (the "June 2019 Sales Agreement") with Cowen and Company, LLC ("Cowen") as placement agent to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$75.0 million pursuant to the Shelf Registration Statement as an "at-the-market" offering under the Securities Act of 1933, as amended (the "Initial ATM Offering Program").
 The SEC declared the Shelf Registration Statement effective on June 6, 2019.

-In June 2019, the Company also entered into a sales agreement (the "June 2019 Sales Agreement") with Cowen and Company, LLC ("Cowen") to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$75.0 million, through the ATM Offering Program under which Cowen acts as its sales agent.
-Cowen is entitled to compensation for its services equal to up to 3.0% of the gross proceeds of any shares of common stock sold through Cowen under the June 2019 Sales Agreement.
 During the year ended December 31, 2020, the Company issued and sold 5,002,257 shares of its common stock through its ATM Offering Program and received net proceeds of approximately \$37.3 million, after deducting commissions and other offering expenses of \$1.3 million.